 Rockfish Camp and Retreat Center – Camp Rockfish

 Small group dynamic camping model allows for each camper to experience a variety of outdoor living activities and environmental education while building a positive relationship with other campers and staff.

 Participants are able to take part in fitness and recreational activities, arts and crafts, field trips (local and long distance) to parks, museums, the library, movies, skating, and bowling.
 Campers are given the opportunity to socialize and interact with their peers, develop new skills or abilities and improve on those they already possess.
 Campers are in a safe environment where they will be supervised by trained and educated individuals to provide an enjoyable and encouraging setting for all.
 Our program is for ages 5-12 and typically runs from June - August, M-F, 7:45am – 6pm.
 Campers are fed lunch and snack daily.

-St. Ann Neighborhood Youth Center – St. Ann Summer Fun
+St. Ann Neighborhood Youth Center – Are You ART Smart?
+YES WE ARE!

 The Day Camp provides educational, artistic and recreational activities for children in grades 2-5 and teen volunteers.
 In addition to participating in some traditional camp experiences and field trips, children will be participating in a variety of art experiences such as creating art, appreciating music and singing songs and exploring drama.
 Students participating are primarily from the downtown area public schools and have participated in the tutoring program at St. Ann during the school year.
 For the last 10 years, 6 – 8 slots have been open for deaf and hard of hearing elementary age students.
 Volunteer interpreters for the deaf will be on site and all campers will learn some basic sign language during their time at camp.

 Vision Resource Center – Out of Sight Camp